 This is another important step when learning how to get a title loan.
 It is also one that is often overlooked and skipped over by the lender.
 Many lenders will try to guide you toward borrowing the maximum allowable amount.
 All you have to do is visit lenders’ sites and you will find plenty of “How much cash can I get?” forms to submit, with no “How much will this Cost?” forms.
 This is for a reason, most lenders want you to borrow the maximum without thinking about how much it will cost to repay.
 They are counting on you needing money quickly with few other options.

 FTL Tip: Don’t let the lender to persuade you to borrow the maximum loan amount just because you qualify.
-Stick to the amount that best meets your needs.
+Learning how to get a title loan includes sticking to the amount that best meets your needs.

 Make sure to borrow only what you need, and only what you can afford to repay.
 If you default on the loan, you may lose your vehicle.
-Calculate how much you need for your immediate expense, and how much you can afford to repay each month.
-You may also want to build in a small cushion for the unexpected.
+You know how much you need for your immediate expense, and how much you can afford to repay each month.
+The only adjustment you should make is a small cushion for the unexpected.

 As most lenders will not provide you with a detailed breakout of their costs, use our car title loan calculator.
 It will let you enter a loan amount and term in months, and calculate your monthly payments with both principal and interest.
 Adjust the numbers as many times as needed until you have a loan amount and payment that meets your needs.